OctopusDeploy/docs/docs/packaging-applications/build-servers/tfs-azure-devops/using-octopus-extension/build-versions-in-team-build.md

 Other extensions such as [gitversion](https://github.com/GitTools/GitVersion) can also be used to easily get SemVer compliant build numbers.
 :::

-## Packaging in Team Build
+## Packaging in Azure DevOps

 As mentioned above the recommended approach to package your application is to use the [Archive Files](http://go.microsoft.com/fwlink/?LinkId=809083) task.

 ### Versioning

 This task does not provide you with a default version number - this is something you have to set yourself as part of the naming of the output file.
-Clearly it wouldn't be feasible to change this value every time you do a build, so we recommend you make use of the build variables that Team Build provides.
+Clearly it wouldn't be feasible to change this value every time you do a build, so we recommend you make use of the build variables that Azure DevOps provides.

 Build and Release variables can be found in [the Microsoft Documentation](https://www.visualstudio.com/en-us/docs/build/define/variables), but the more useful ones include: